 - Colombian.
-An Arabica coffee—read: grown in Latin America, the Pacific, or Africa—with a rich flavor but modest acidity, this is an all-day coffee and, for that reason, one of the best coffees for the office.
+An Arabica coffee—read: grown in Latin America, the Pacific, or Africa—with a rich flavor but modest acidity, this is an all-day coffee and, for that reason, Columbian coffee is one of the best coffees for the office.

 - ‘Donut Shop.’
 Another Arabica coffee known for its all-day appeal, there’s good reason these typically medium-roast coffees are associated with donut shops: they tend to be slightly sweeter and blend well with milk—a perfect accompaniment for a donut.
 There’s also a more moderate caffeine kick, making it ideal for an afternoon pick-me-up.
 With or without donut.